Our Mouse Control Tests

 If you play fast-paced, competitive games or you frequently use different mice

-Also, positive SRAV values are worse than negative ones because a positive SRAV result means that your cursor will overshoot more when you flick faster, forcing you to reverse your movement acceleration.
+Also, positive SRAV values are worse than negative ones because a positive SRAV result means your cursor will overshoot more when you flick faster, forcing you to reverse your movement acceleration.

 Lastly, despite ever-growing CPI ranges advertised by mouse manufacturers, having a mouse with the highest maximum CPI setting isn't necessarily an advantage.
 It's more important that the mouse you choose has good variation values rather than the widest possible CPI range.